jeffmahoney/security-sensor-deployment/README.md

 This is the same container as the frontend but started in client mode.
 This is mostly for convenience to ensure that the UI presents the client events interface immediately without needing to start up an external client.

+Once the server has been configured it is safe to remove this container.

 ### Zookeeper (2)

 Source: Bitnami (VMWare) built container